Teachable Review: The Best Platform To Create And Sell Online Courses?

 Everything is entirely online.
 You can decide to work on your Teachable course whenever you want.
 Simply sign up for the basic plan, pro plan, or business plan, log in, and you’re working!

 Teachable simplifies course design with a drag-and-drop interface.
 This allows you to add content from other sources (like Google Drive).
-The software makes it easy to design an online course, and students will find your course appealing and professional.
+The software makes it easy to design an online course, allowing nearly unlimited students to find your course appealing and professional.

 Teachable also offers a variety of engagement features, such as quizzes and assignments.